 9. Discard something right now.
 Do not leave it for later, procrastinating is an excuse not to undertake change.
 You can start by getting rid of the objects that you have in duplicate and those that you have not used in the last year.

 10. Say goodbye to who you used to be.
 Getting rid of useless things, without a deep inner change, will lead you back to the starting point.
-To embrace a minimalist lifestyle it is important that you get rid of your old beliefs and be willing to embrace your new “self”.
+To embrace a minimalist lifestyle it is important that you get rid of your old beliefs and be willing to embrace your new “ego”.

 Postscript.
 This journey towards minimalism does not really focus on things, things are just an excuse for the process of transformation that occurs within us.
 It is a journey whose goal is to free ourselves from the social ties that lead us to consumerism, to feel better.
 That means that we should not feel guilty if we find something that we really love, we buy and keep it, as long as we truly enjoy it.
 The goal is not to change the bonds of consumerism by the strict rules of minimalism, but to find a balance between our well-being and the things, between what we really need and enjoy and what we buy and store for social demands.
 That is the journey that is worth to start.